UltraStar-Deluxe/format/spec.md

 The key and value of a header are separated by a colon.
 Whitespace around key and value is ignored.

-> [!CAUTION]
->
-> The terminology “header” is not decided yet.
-> Other terms used for the same concept are “tag”, “attribute” or “field”.

 ```abnf
 file-header  = *( header-line / empty-line )
 header-line  = hash *WSP header-key *WSP colon *WSP header-value *WSP line-break